 Scrubs for the body – Professional scrubs are usually made of different materials than over-the-counter models.

-Peels made from chemicals.
+Peels are made from chemicals.
 The acid concentration is the primary differentiation between home and professional peels.

 Professional peels are more potent and can be used in conjunction with other drug topicals for full effect.

-Dermaplaning the process of the removal of dead skin cells from the skin.
-Your supplier will use a scalpel blade to scrape dead skin and baby hairs from your face and neck.
+Dermaplaning is the process of the removal of dead skin cells from the skin.
+For example, your supplier will use a scalpel blade to scrape dead skin and baby hairs from your face and neck.

 Microdermabrasion is a form of skin exfoliation.
-To exfoliate the skin, the provider can use fine crystals or a special needing-tipped tool to extract dead skin cells.
+The provider can use fine crystals or a special needing-tipped tool to extract dead skin cells to exfoliate the skin.